./_static/eclipse_font.png ./_static/logo_white.png

 Arithmetic

 A smoothly integrated system of floating point arithmetic streamlines the development of non-trivial applications.
+Furthermore, a system of types and functions describing modular arithmetic is available.

 _images/plug.png